Tahedi1/Teacher_Student_Architecture/README.md

 ```bash
 python visualization.py
 ```
-The code also can be used in interactive environment using **test_visualization.ipynb**.
+The visualization methode can be used also in an interactive environment using **test_visualization.ipynb**.

 ## Teacher/Student Visualization Example